Top Python Frameworks for Web Development in 2025

 – Class-based views

-Sanic is ideal for projects that require high-speed, asynchronous processing.
-It’s particularly well-suited for microservices, APIs, and real-time applications where performance is critical.
+Sanic is ideal for applications that necessitate high-speed, asynchronous processing.
+It’s extremely compatible with microservices, APIs, and real-time apps where performance is the top priority.

-Bottle is a lightweight, single-file module that prides itself on simplicity.
-It has no dependencies other than the Python Standard Library, making it an excellent choice for small projects or for learning web development concepts.
+Bottle is a lightweight, single-file module that provides efficient solutions.
+It requires no extra dependencies beyond the Python Standard Library and is thus a first-rate option for small projects or learning web development principles.

 – Single-file module with no external dependencies